wp-plugins/wm-jqmath/readme.txt

 == Changelog ==

+= 1.3 =
+* You now need to add the shortcode [enable_jqmath] at the beginning of your post to enable jqMath!
+* This will enable you to write other posts where you want to use the symbol $ without having jqMath trying to render a formula that does not exist.
+For example, imagine you want to write a post with examples in PHP and without formulas.
+The result could be a mess!

 = 1.2 =
 * For the sake of a better implementation of your formulas, the shortcode "[jqmath]" now generates a &lt;span&gt; tag instead of a &lt;div&gt;